-- No cures from S3 assets are permitted (paragraph 73), i.e. the only acceptable transitions are from stages 1 to 2, 2 to 1, 1 to 3 or 2 to 3. - No negative impairments for any given exposure are permitted for any year or scenario (paragraphs 111 and 115), except and exclusively in the case of transitions from S2 to S1. - The coverage ratio for S1 assets (i.e. ratio of provisions to exposure) cannot decrease over the time horizon of the exercise (paragraph 111). - The end-2017 level of REA serves as a floor for the total REA for non-defaulted and defaulted exposures in the baseline and the adverse scenarios.
-This floor must be applied separately to overall aggregate IRB and STA portfolios (paragraph 123). - For securitisation exposures, the end-2017 level of REA serves as a floor for the total risk exposures separately for aggregate IRB and STA portfolios (paragraph 148).
+- No cures from S3 assets are permitted (paragraph 83), i.e. the only acceptable transitions are from stage 1 to stage 2, 2 to 1, 1 to 3 or 2 to 3. - No negative impairment losses for stage 3 exposures are permitted over the scenario horizon (paragraph 127). - The coverage ratio for S1 exposures (i.e. ratio of provisions to exposure) cannot decrease over the time horizon of the exercise (paragraph 123). - The restated end-2017 level of REA serves as a floor for the total REA for non-defaulted and defaulted exposures in the baseline and adverse scenarios.
+This floor must be applied separately to overall aggregate IRB and STA portfolios (paragraph 136). - For securitisation exposures, the end-2017 level of REA serves as a floor for the total risk exposures separately for aggregate IRB and STA portfolios (paragraph 161).

-- 43.For the estimation of the P&L impact, the scope of this section covers all counterparties (e.g. sovereigns, institutions, financial and non-financial firms and households) and all positions (including on-balance and off-balance positions) exposed to risks stemming from the default of a counterparty, except for exposures subject to CCR and fair value positions (FVOCI and FVPL), which are subject to the market risk approach for the estimation of the P&L effect (or through capital, via OCI, for FVOCI) as stated in section 3.
-For the avoidance of doubt FVOCI and FVPL are excluded from the estimation of credit risk losses. - 44.Hedge accounting hedges related to positions within the scope of this section can only be considered to the extent that they are already reflected in CRM or substitution effects as of the reference date i.e. there should be no additional offsetting impact from the hedging instruments in hedge accounting portfolios measured at cost.
-These hedging instruments are
+45.For the estimation of the P&L impact, the scope of this section covers all counterparties (e.g. sovereigns, institutions, financial and non-financial firms, and households) and all positions (including on-balance and off-balance positions) exposed to risks stemming from the default of a counterparty, except for exposures subject to CCR and fair value positions (FVOCI and FVPL) which are subject to the market risk approach for the estimation of the P&L effect (or through capital, via OCI, for FVOCI) as stated in section 3.
+For the avoidance of doubt, FVOCI and FVPL positions are excluded from the estimation of credit risk losses.